Hazard Mitigation Plan

 A hazard mitigation plan forms the foundation of a community’s long-term strategy to reduce losses caused by disasters and break the cycle of damage and reconstruction.
 Through the process of creating this plan, the city will identify hazards, assess risks and develop mitigation strategies.

-The City of Bellevue started work earlier this summer on our first ever comprehensive Hazard Mitigation Plan (HMP).
+The City of Bellevue started work in summer 2024 on our first ever comprehensive Hazard Mitigation Plan (HMP).
 This plan will help us identify areas in Bellevue that are vulnerable to natural hazards, assess risks and formulate actions to reduce or eliminate the impacts of these hazards.
 Natural hazards include droughts, earthquakes, severe weather and floods.
-Having a completed HMP helps reduce the cost of disaster response and recovery, allows the city to apply for federal and state grants which can help fund mitigation measures, and keeps people who live, work, play and study in Bellevue safe.
+Having a completed HMP helps the city to be more prepared for disaster response and recovery, allows the city to apply for federal and state grants which can help fund mitigation measures, and keeps people who live, work, play and study in Bellevue safe.

 What is hazard mitigation?